enterpriseDomain/ClassMaker/README.md

     EPackage resultingEPackage = ClassMaker.getDefault().getEPackage(
     				sourceEPackage.getNsURI());
-    // ... use the real EPackage
+    // ... use real EPackage

 That's all for now!